aidans/ramp/notes/README.md

 ### Pre-meeting

-Claire sent [new data](../data/2021-07-19_pollution.zip) with the random-seed problem solved, so that difference between the two runs are due to model differences.
+Claire sent [two deterministic model runs with less/more  deaths](../data/2021-07-19_pollution.zip).
+So we hope the that differences between the two runs are now due to model differences.

 Aidan tried it and provided some commentary prior to the meeting.